 Council recognises the benefits that small businesses provide to the Shire's economy and 'change of use' applications are given priority.
-Some types of business applications can be determined within 10 days provided all the required information is submitted.
+Some types of business applications can be determined within 20 days provided all the required information is lodged.

-Council staff will assess the application based on the zoning of the premises based on the LEP.
+Council staff will assess the application based on the zoning of the premises in the LEP.
 The proposed use must be permissible in the zone.
-You can check the zoning of the premises before submitting a development application.
+You can check the zoning of the premises before lodging a development application.

 When deciding whether to grant approval, council will take into consideration a number of things including parking requirements, hours of operation, suitability of the premises for the proposed use and likely impacts on the surrounding environment.